skoolkid/skoolkit/sphinx/source/whatis.rst

   the BASIC program it contains
 * use :ref:`bin2tap.py` to convert a snapshot or raw memory file into a TAP file
-* use :ref:`bin2sna.py` to convert a raw memory file into a Z80 snapshot
+* use :ref:`bin2sna.py` to convert a raw memory file into a Z80 or SZX snapshot
-* use :ref:`snapmod.py` to modify the register values or memory contents in a Z80 snapshot
+* use :ref:`snapmod.py` to modify the register values or memory contents in a Z80 or SZX snapshot
 * use :ref:`sna2img.py` to convert graphic data in a disassembly, SCR file, snapshot or raw memory file into a PNG image